aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 ## Running the Guidance

 There is no action needed once the stacks are deployed.
-The solution will run a lambda function periodically, per account, to check quotas specified in the configuration file
+The Guidance will run a lambda function periodically, per account, to check quotas specified in the configuration file

 ## Next Steps

-You can tailor QuotaGuard solution to your needs by:
+You can tailor QuotaGuard Guidance to your needs by:

 * Updating  the QuotaList.json file with additional services or custom thresholds for service limits you want to monitor.
 * Modifying  Lambda function code for custom logic or additional integrations for service limits that you want to monitor.